Joedahms/ECE463-Project/README.md

 ## Usage
 $ %put <file name>
-Send a file to the server
+Send a file to the server.

 $ %get <file name>
-Request a file stored on the remote server
+Request a file stored on the remote server.

 $ <any plain text message>
-Will transmit message to any other clients connected to the server
+Will transmit message to any other clients connected to the server.

 ## Compilation
 This project uses make for compilation.
 Enter "make" to compile the program, "make clean" to remove all object